 Welcome to the Management Library

-I am pleased to invite you to use the range of services and resources offered by the Management Library.
-Our dedicated team is “proud to be your research partner”, and support Johnson, Cornell Tech, the newly announced College of Business, and the larger business research community at Cornell.
+We are pleased to invite you to use the range of services and resources offered by the Management Library.
+Our dedicated team is “proud to be your research partner”.
+We support Johnson, Cornell Tech, the Cornell SC Johnson College of Business, and the greater business research community at Cornell.

 Whether you're looking for information for a course assignment, preparing for an interview, or creating a pitch for a new venture, our award-winning staff have the expertise to connect you with the best data and analysis.
 Contact us to learn how to use our top industry and corporate tools (such as Bloomberg and Capital IQ) and develop research strategies for market, industry, and financial research.

 In addition to our research consultation services, we lead training workshops throughout the year on essential business topics that are key to success in the classroom and for the job hunt.
 Members of the Cornell community, including alumni, are warmly invited to attend any of our open workshops.